 - UNRATED SHINGLE UNDERLAYMENT.
 Generally the lowest priced and having the most unpredictable levels of asphalt saturation.
 Quality may vary from batch to batch. - ◆ ASTM D 4869 (TYPE 1).
 All ASTM rated materials should be superior to "unrated" underlayment.
 However, an ASTM rating is not enforced by any independent organization.
 This rating is the "standard" specification for asphalt saturated organic felt shingle underlayment used in roofing."
 It covers standard #15 shingle underlayment, also known as "Type 15" or "Type 1."
-Because of a higher saturation level this product should not be subject to serious wrinkling.
-CertainTeed ShingleFelt 15 & 30 and RoofWrap 15 fall into this categaory.

-◆ ASTM D6757 HIGH PERFORMANCE SHINGLE UNDERLAYMENT.
-CertainTeed Roofers' Select[TM] is an organic felt reinforced with fiber glass fibers.
-Roofers' Select is thoroughly saturated with asphalt, demonstrates a higher resistance to tearing than does any other #15 type underlayment and it is very resistant to wrinkling.
-It carries a UL classification, meets the ASTM D6757 standards and all performance requirements of ASTM D4869 and ASTM D226.
+Because of a higher saturation level this product should not be subject to serious wrinkling. - ◆ ASTM D6757 SHINGLE UNDERLAYMENT.
+This underlayment is an organic felt reinforced with fiber glass fibers and saturated with asphalt.
+Generally, they demonstrate a higher resistance to tearing than does any other #15 type underlayment and are very resistant to wrinkling.
+They typically carry a UL classification, meets the ASTM D6757 standards and all performance requirements of ASTM D4869 and ASTM D226.

 There is also a wide selection among heavy duty underlayment products:

-- ♦ UNRATED HEAVY DUTY SHINGLE UNDERLAYMENT (#30).
+◆ UNRATED HEAVY DUTY SHINGLE UNDERLAYMENT (#30).
 These heavy duty products are built using a heavier weight of organic felt; however, as mentioned above, unrated products are subject to wide variation in saturation.
-Under-saturated underlayments are subject to severe wrinkling.
-Under-saturated #30 underlayment has been known to wrinkle even after shingles are installed, telegraphing the wrinkles through the installed shingles after the job is finished. - ◆ ASTM D4869 (TYPE II).
-A more predictable quality of heavy duty underlayment, much more resistant to wrinkling.
-CertainTeed RoofWrap 30 meets this standard. - ◆ ASTM D226 (NONPERFORATED).
+Under-saturated under-layments are subject to severe wrinkling.
+Under-saturated #30 underlayment has been known to wrinkle even after shingles are installed, telegraphing the wrinkles through the installed shingles after the job is finished.

+- ◆ ASTM D4869 (TYPE II).
+A more predictable quality of heavy duty underlayment, much more resistant to wrinkling. - ◆ ASTM D226 (NONPERFORATED).
 This is a heavier felt normally used in built-up roofing systems.
-These felts have a greater asphalt content and exhibit superior strength and resistance to wrinkling.
-Both RoofWrap 15 and 30 meet this standard. - SYNTHETIC UNDERLAYMENT.
-There are a variety of these underlayments made from different synthetic components, all are light-weight and claim superior resistance to tearing and wrinkling.
-Most of these type underlayments carry one or more performance or approval ratings.
-CertainTeed will not void or reduce their Asphalt Shingle Warranty when their shingles are installed over these types of "rated synthetic underlayments" (i.e. meets one or more of the ASTM performance standards above, or has one or more industry recognized code-body approval). - CertainTeed DiamondDeck[TM] is a synthetic, scrim-reinforced, water-resistant underlayment that can be used beneath shingle, shake, metal or slate roofing.
-It has exceptional dimensional stability compared to standard felt underlayment.
-DiamondDeck's special top surface treatment provides excellent slip resistance, even when wet.
+These felts have a greater asphalt content and exhibit superior strength and resistance to wrinkling. - ◆ SYNTHETIC UNDERLAYMENT.
+There are a variety of these underlayments made from different synthetic components.
+All are light-weight and claim superior resistance to tearing and wrinkling.
+Most of these type underlayments carry one or more performance or approval ratings. (i.e. meets one or more of the ASTM performance standards above, or has one or more industry recognized code-body approval). - CertainTeed DiamondDeck® is a synthetic, scrim-reinforced, water-resistant underlayment that can be used beneath shingle, shake, metal or slate roofing. - CertainTeed RoofRunnerTM is a lightweight synthetic polymer-based water-resistant underlayment for use beneath asphalt shingles.

+Both have exceptional dimensional stability compared to standard felt underlayment. and special top surface treatment that provides excellent slip resistance, even when wet.